-An applicant must submit the required documentation and complete the application for approval by the Board before being permitted to participate in the examinations.
+An applicant must submit the required documentation and complete the applications for approval by the Board before being permitted to participate in the examinations.

-All application materials must be received in the Central Office by the published deadlines.
+All application materials must be received in the Central Office or submitted online by the published deadlines.
 Candidates submitting incomplete applications or application materials submitted after the deadline will not be eligible to participate in the examination and all materials will be sent back to the applicant.
-The Board recommends that all important and time-sensitive documents are sent by secured carrier (UPS or FedEx) to ensure receipt by the Central Office.
+The Board recommends that all important and time-sensitive documents that are submitted to the Central Office are sent by secured carrier (UPS or FedEx) to ensure receipt.